 Look at it from a search engine perspective for a moment.
 What are the goals of a search engine?
-They want to protect users.
+It wants to protect users.

 There are two things a search engine may look for in a reconsideration request.

-1. Search engines want to know that the issue has been corrected.
-They want to make sure that the link spam has been taken down so it doesn’t pass on PageRank and link equity that comes with backlinks.
+- Search engines want to know that the issue has been corrected.
+They want to make sure that the spammy link has been taken down so it doesn’t pass on PageRank and link equity that comes with backlinks.

-It’s almost as important to help search engines understand that you’ve tried to correct the behavior, as it is to correcting the bad links.
+It’s almost as important to help search engines understand that you’ve tried to correct the behavior, as it is to correct the bad links.

 With that said, for any links that violate Google Webmaster guidelines, here’s all the options around bad link removal.